 Mr. Boor is the President and CEO of Cavco, commencing April 2019, and has been a member of Cavco's Board since July 2008.
 Mr. Boor was previously CEO of Great Lakes Brewing Company, a large craft brewing company based in Cleveland, Ohio, a position he had held since September 2015.
-From December 2014 to September 2015, Mr. Boor was principal of MIB Holding, a mining development company.
 From 2007 to 2014, Mr. Boor served in various executive positions with Cleveland Cliffs Inc., including Executive Vice President for Corporate Development, Chief Strategy & Risk Officer, and President of Ferroalloys.
-Prior to his employment with Cleveland Cliffs, Mr. Boor held key leadership roles at American Gypsum Company, Centex, Weyerhaeuser Co.
+Prior to his employment with Cleveland Cliffs, Mr. Boor held key leadership roles at American Gypsum Company, Centex Corporation, Weyerhaeuser Co.
 (NYSE: WY) and Procter & Gamble Co.
 (NYSE: PG).
 Mr. Boor is a Chartered Financial Analyst charterholder.